-The outbreak of the Coronavirus has drawn fresh attention to the connected nature of today’s global economy.
+The outbreak of the Coronavirus has drawn fresh attention to the connected nature of today's global economy.
 We discuss its effect on the Manufacturing industry.

 The spread of the Coronavirus across China in recent weeks is causing the continued shutdown of factories within the affected regions.
 The outbreak will have a direct impact on the supply chain and manufacturing on a global basis.
 China now makes up more than twice the share of global exports than it did in 2003 when the SARS virus hit.